County Well Index

 CWI Data Procedures Manual

-The County Well Index (CWI) Data Procedures Manual was developed to describe data management requirements for Minnesota Unique Well Numbers (Unique Numbers) and associated well location data housed in the County Well Index (CWI) database.
+The County Well Index (CWI) Data Procedures Manual (PDF) was developed to describe data management requirements for Minnesota Unique Well Numbers (Unique Numbers) and associated well location data housed in the County Well Index (CWI) database.

 These procedures were developed by the following state agencies, in partnership with MGS: